 15 Years Experience by Professionals Who Understand Your Journey.

-It may help to understand more about what drugs to the brain.
+It may help to understand more about what drugs do to the brain.
 SSRI drugs “flood the engine” with serotonin, where the engine represents the brain.
 In other words, the serotonin receptors get flooded because the drug blocks serotonin from being re-absorbed (so it can be recycled).
 As a result, these serotonin molecules hang out there, until they degrade and become used up.
 This creates an eventual deficit.
 (This is when a person feels the drug stops working.)
 The drug introduces unnatural changes that can harm the brain, not heal the brain.
 Drugs change the brain, they do not heal the brain.1

 We believe that choosing alternatives to drugs like citalopram provides better health outcomes by avoiding these artificial and sometimes harmful changes to the brain.
+After all, the 3rd leading cause of death in the US is “properly prescribed drugs.”8

 But please remember,